marmelab/react-admin/docs/Buttons.md

 ### `<DeleteWithConfirmButton>`

 Delete the selected element.
 To be used inside a <Toolbar> conponent.

-Overriding translateOptions prop allows to make custom message for the deletion.
+Overriding `translateOptions` name and id props allows to customize the notification message confirming the deletion.

 ```jsx